-Prepare and file the necessary forms, along with the $50 fee for the bond.
+Prepare and file the necessary forms.
+There is no fee to file a petition for Guardianship of a Minor.
 Once you have filed the papers, the Probate and Family Court will send or give you a Notice and Order.
 This is a paper that tells you when your court hearing will be and the people who need to be sent notice.

 Provide notice.
 Giving proper notice includes providing a copy of the Petition, and a copy of the Order and Notice that the court will give you, to the “interested parties.”
 There are very important rules about how this is done.
 See Instructions on How to Give Notice for the details.
 The “interested parties” include:

 - The child’s parents (you do not need to send notice to a parent whose rights have been terminated)

 - If the parents are dead, the child’s nearest relatives over age 18;